pnp/cli-microsoft365/docs/docs/sample-scripts/spo/create-test-documents-with-openai-api/index.md

 While working with SharePoint, we most times need to create test content related to a specific topic.
 OpenAI API is the best fit in this case to generate content related to any topic.

-In script shows how OpenAI API can be combined with CLI for Microsoft 365 to generate test documents in SharePoint.
+The below script shows how OpenAI API can be combined with CLI for Microsoft 365 to generate test documents in SharePoint.

 - Prerequisites: API Key is generated from Open AI.
 Document library should be available in the destination SharePoint site.